 Unprotected systems are vulnerable to many threats, including computer-assisted fraud, sabotage and viruses.
 These threats can be internal or external, accidental or malicious.
 Breaches in information security can allow vital information to be accessed, stolen, corrupted or lost.
 It is crucial that every company institutes appropriate controls and procedures in place to avoid such incidents.

-The internationally recognized information security management system ISO 27001 (better known as ISO/IEC 27001) is suitable for any organization, large or small, in any sector or part of the world where managing sensitive company information and keeping it secure from outsiders is importrant.
+The internationally recognized information security management system ISO 27001 (known as ISO/IEC 27001) is suitable for any organization, large or small, in any sector or part of the world where managing sensitive company information and keeping it secure from outsiders is important.
 The standard is particularly suitable where the protection of information is critical, such as in the finance, health, public and IT sectors.

-ISO/IEC 27001 is also highly effective for organizations that manage information on behalf of others, such as IT outsourcing companies.
-This standard requires and organization to assure customers that their information is being protected.
+ISO 27001 is also highly effective for organizations that manage information on behalf of others, such as IT outsourcing companies.
+This standard requires an organization to assure customers that their information is being protected.

 What Certification Does

 - Demonstrates the integrity of your data and systems and your commitment to information security

 - Transforms the organization’s culture both internally and externally